Wondering Which Accessories Go In Your Aquarium

 Thermometer

 A thermometer is used to check the temperature in your tank.
-You can usually find it attached to your filtration system or hidden in the gravel.
-You’ll want to make sure that the water in your tank is within the right temperature range for your fish, so remember to have a thermometer in there along with the right heater.
+Usually, it is attached to your filtration system or hidden in the gravel.
+You’ll want to ensure that the water in your tank is within the right temperature range for your fish, so remember to have a thermometer and the right heater.